NairobiAI/hacktoberfest_2018/README.md

 ## How to contribute to this project

-- Complete the included python challenges
+- Complete the included challenges
 - Add your profile to `Contributors.md`

 ## Getting Started